 sampling killifish in Scorton Creek

-See also Ann's personal page and Ann's WHOI profile
+See also Ann's personal page and WHOI profile

-Maja has just joined the lab in summer 2012.
-She is interested in molecular regulation of stress responses, including effects of starvation.
-She is particularly interested in the evolution of stress responses, and will be conducting some experiments with the sea anemone, Nematostella.
+Maja is interested in molecular regulation of stress responses, including effects of starvation.
+She is particularly interested in the evolution of the Integrated Stress Response and is working to characterize this pathway in the sea anemone Nematostella.

 Former Lab members